juliusoh/lfz-full-stack-lessons/exercises/sgt-back-end/README.md

 # sgt-back-end

-Building a simple JSON API.
+Building a simple JSON API, backed by a relational database.

 ### Before You Begin